-For taxable years beginning on or after January 1, 2020, and before January 1, 2023, California has suspended the NOL carryover deduction.
-Corporations may continue to compute and carryover an NOL during the suspension period.
-However, corporations with taxable income of less than \$1,000,000 or with disaster loss carryovers are not affected by the NOL suspension rules.
+For taxable years beginning on or after January 1, 2020, and before January 1, 2022, California suspended the NOL carryover deduction.
+Corporations continued to compute and carryover an NOL during the suspension period.
+However, corporations with taxable income of less than \$1,000,000 or with disaster loss carryovers were not affected by the NOL suspension rules.

-The carryover period for suspended losses is extended by:
+The carryover period for suspended losses was extended by: